• Apply now

 What you need in order to get into this course.
 There are different pathway options depending on your level of work and education experience.

-Applicants must be a current registered midwife with AHPRA registration and have at least 3 years of work experience.
+Applicants must be a current registered midwife with AHPRA registration.

 Midwives from groups under-represented in the midwifery profession, especially those from Aboriginal and /or Torres Strait Islander or culturally, socially and linguistically diverse backgrounds, are encouraged to enrol.